Vyral/base-template/_posts/2019-06-13-visiting-the-one-and-only-b-boutique.md

 {% include youtube.html %}

-In today’s community spotlight, we’re visiting B Boutique in Catonsville and speaking with co-owners Meghan and Sarah.&nbsp;
+In today’s community spotlight, we’re visiting B Boutique in Catonsville to speak with co-owners Meghan and Sarah.&nbsp;

-My wife absolutely loves this store, and **since it’s opened two years ago, it’s as popular as ever.** Meghan and Sarah have been friends for over 20 years, and the story of how this establishment came together is an interesting one.
+My wife absolutely loves this store, and **though it opened two years ago****, it’s as popular as ever.** Meghan and Sarah have been friends for over 20 years, and the story of how this establishment came together is an interesting one.

 {% include pullquote.html %}